OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 The value work items brings, is an understanding of what is included in any given version of the software.
 The most common way to communicate this is with Release Notes.

 The introduction of work items hasn't changed the way Octopus handles release notes on a release itself, but we've added the build information and work items as separate information.
-What we've changed is that deployments now have release notes too, or rather **ReleaseChanges** as we're calling them.
+What we've changed is that deployments now have release notes too, or rather **Release Changes** as we're calling them.
 These aren't something you need to enter manually, they are automatically collected based on the releases in the deployment.

 "Wait," I hear you say.
 "Release**s** in the deployment?
 Don't we deploy **a** release?"
 Yes, we do, but remember building software is a cumulative process, so what we're deploying is the aggregate of any releases that have occurred since the last deployment to that environment/tenant.